asobti/DragonFlow/README.md

 An Android app to browse StackOverflow and other Stack Exchange websites.

 This application was created as a school assignment over a period of two weeks.
-As a result, this application is far from complete and not entirely ready to be packaged and published.
+As a result, even though this application is fully functional, it is far from complete and not entirely ready to be packaged and published.

 To-do
 ------